Henri-Gatien Bertrand: Personal life

+Death and burial

 He died at Châteauroux on 31 January 1844 and was buried in Les Invalides.

+Detail of Charles de Steuben's portrait of Napoleon's death, showing Bertrand and his son Napoleon.

+In popular culture

 Alexandre Dumas mentions Bertrand in the earlier pages of his well-known novel The Count of Monte Cristo.
 He is also mentioned in Book II Chapter 1 of Les Misérables by Victor Hugo.